 On the second evening, the party reached a small sod dugout, a sort of log cabin built into a ditch that had also been provisioned with a small wood stove.
 This would be their home base for the remainder of the expedition.
 “You go out every day and get up high and ‘glass’ with binoculars and spotting scopes, looking for animals,” Campbell says.
 “We saw some 150 markhor, including females and very young ones.
 When you’re trophy hunting you’re looking for a very old male.”

-For Campbell, it took only two more days to find what he was seeking.
+For Campbell, it took only two days to find what he was looking for.
 After settling on a suitable target, he fired off a shot, and missed.
 Later, he spotted another prize, an older male grazing alone—which indicated the animal had been kicked out of his herd and was no longer part of the breeding pool.
 Campbell took his second shot, from 343 yards.
-"It was a beautiful animal in a beautiful setting," he says of the approximately nine-year-old male.
-"It was the most exciting hunt of my life."
+“It was a beautiful animal in a beautiful setting,” he says of the approximately nine-year-old male.
+“It was the most exciting hunt of my life.”

 A South African hunter called Isaac (not his real name), who bagged a markhor in the M-Sayod conservancy two years earlier, tells a similar tale.
 “It’s a matter of walking, climbing, and spotting,” he said.
 After selecting a target, he begins the long process of “stalking that particular animal to try and get within reasonable range.
 It’s very difficult to get close to these animals.
 They are the king of the mountain,” he told me.